The Lab Difference

 And that changes everything.

 At Lab, our 385 students from D.C., Maryland, and Virginia become active players in their education.
-At our elementary campus, you’ll find multiple teachers in any given classroom.
+At our Lower School campus, you’ll find multiple teachers in any given classroom.
 While one is working one-to-one with a student in a quiet corner, another small group develops strategic thinking skills through a board game.
 In a high school physics class, a teacher leads a Socratic discussion on Newton’s Laws of Motion, seated at a picnic table in the eco-engineered wetlands with the students.

 Our teachers have the freedom to create, experiment, and challenge themselves while engaging our students.
 One moment they are giving a one-to-one reading lesson and the next, teaching the rites of mummification to young gods and goddesses in an Academic Club.